Bonita Springs National Art Festival

 Hours.
 10 a.m. to 5 p.m.

-Place: This year, Bonita Springs National is moving to Riverside Park in Bonita Springs, which is located at 10450 Reynold Street or 27000 Old 41 Road (34135).
-In the past, the venue for Bonita Springs National had been The Promenade at Bonita Bay, a luxuriant, upscale 115,000-square-foot restaurant, retail and office center positioned on 10 acres between Naples to the south, Fort Myers to the north and Sanibel Island and Captiva to the west.
+Place: Bonita Springs National takes place in Riverside Park on Old 41 in historic downtown Bonita Springs.
+(For GPS purposes, the street address is 10450 Reynold Street or 27000 Old 41 Road (34135).)
+[In the past, the venue for Bonita Springs National had been The Promenade at Bonita Bay, a luxuriant, upscale 115,000-square-foot restaurant, retail and office center positioned on 10 acres between Naples to the south, Fort Myers to the north and Sanibel Island and Captiva to the west.]

 National Ranking: According to the trade journal Sunshine Artist Magazine, the January edition of this festival was the #11 art festival in the entire nation in 2011 and the March festival came in at #27.
 (The Art Fair SourceBook, another source for festival rankings, rated the January 2011 Bonita Springs National Art Festival at #10 in the country.
 In this publication, both the January and March festivals have traditionally ranked in the top 20 in the United States out of thousands of art festivals that are held each year.
 Presumably, the only reason the February festival wasn’t ranked within the top 100 was because 2011 was its inaugural year.)